mantonic002/3d-renderer/README.md

 - **GCC Compiler:** You'll need a compiler to turn the code into a working program.
 - **SDL2 Library:** To see the visual representation, you'll need the SDL2 library.

+  - Install on Debian/Ubuntu: `sudo apt install libsdl2-dev`

+- **SDL2 Image:** For loading iamge files to use as textures.

+  - Install on Debian/Ubuntu: `sudo apt install libsdl2-image-dev`